WebAssembly/component-model/design/mvp/Explainer.md

       (result $done i32))
 ```
 Again, see the [async explainer] for more details.

-🔀 The `always-task-return` option may only be present in `canon lift` when
-`post-return` is not set and specifies that even synchronously-lifted functions
-will call `canon task.return` to return their results instead of returning
-them as core function results.
-This is a simpler alternative to `post-return`
-for freeing memory after lifting and thus `post-return` may be deprecated in
-the future.

 Based on this description of the AST, the [Canonical ABI explainer] gives a
 detailed walkthrough of the static and dynamic semantics of `lift` and `lower`.